 I don't think that's how brains are organized.

-I be I think people, when they can talk to people comfortably, they just say, Well, I'm not gonna nuke my friend Don.
+I think people, when they can talk to people comfortably, they just say, well, I'm not going to nuke my friend Don.

-But if the only contact you have is through an interpreter, I feel like that's like a little wall that allows you to say, all right, I'm over here, my enemies over there on the other side of that invisible wall.
+But if the only contact you have is through an interpreter, I feel like that's like a little wall that allows you to say, all right, I'm over here, my enemy is over there on the other side of that invisible wall.

 Language is pretty important.